Education and Social Work Menu

 Prior Learning Assessment and Recognition (PLAR)

 PLAR is a process that provides the possibility for a student to earn academic credits for post-secondary level knowledge learned through experiences gained in a non-classroom setting.
 A student can apply to be assessed for PLAR credits for some of the courses in the ECE diploma program.
+A maximum of 25 percent of the total program credits can be in the form of PLAR credits.
 Prior to applying for PLAR credits towards ECE diploma program completion, applicants must meet all program prerequisites and be admitted to the program.
 Please contact the ECE Program Coordinator if you think your prior experiences may qualify you for PLAR credits.

 There are options for further studies in bachelor degree programs following successful completion of the TRU ECE diploma program.
 Below are examples of programs that recognize credits for transfer towards their degree program requirements.